Submissions

 The Article Body Guidelines

-The article's title: Briefly describe the substance of the article, no more than 15 words.
+The article's title: Briefly describe the substance of the article in no more than 15 words.
 It has to be pinpointed with the issues discussed.
 The article title does not contain any uncommon abbreviations.
 The main ideas should be written first and followed then by their explanations.
-The title uses 18 points Calibri, Sentence Case, bold, centered, exactly 16 points line spacing, 0 point spacing before and after.
+The title uses 18 points Calibri, Sentence Case, bold, centered, exactly 16 points line spacing, 0 points before and after.

 Author's names and institutions.
-The author's names should be accompanied by the author's institutions, institution's address (city and country), and email addresses, without any academic titles and job titles.
+The author's name should be accompanied by the author's institution, the institution's address (city and country), and email addresses, without any academic titles or job titles.

 Introduction: The introduction should contain (shortly and consecutively) a general background, objective, literature review (state of the art) as the basis of the brand new research question, statements of the brand new scientific article, main research problems, and the hypothesis (optional).
-The introduction contains previous similar research and the differences with the present research and the contributions given.
+The introduction contains previous similar research, the differences with the present research, and the contributions given.

 Research Method: In general, the research method includes the framework, data collection method, data analysis method, location, and research time.
 The research method describes the type, data source, and variable definition.
 The method provides detailed descriptions so that other authors can assess and duplicate the procedure.